Bathyraja maccaini

 Bathyraja maccaini, also known as McCain's skate, is a species of softnose skate in the family Arhynchobatidae.
-It is found in Antarctic and Subantarctic waters at depths of between 167 and 500 metres.
+It is a demersal species.
+Its range is poorly understood, but it is distributed in Antarctic and Subantarctic waters from the Orkney and South Shetland Islands to the Antarctic Peninsula.
+Its distribution may also extend into the Weddell and Ross Seas.
+It is typically found at depths between 91 and 500 metres.

 It is currently listed by the IUCN as being least concern.

+Like other elasmobranchs, McCain's skate is oviparous and lay eggs in mermaid's purses.
+The embryos are dependent on yolk, and as such do not feed in early development.
+Young individuals may follow large objects, such as their mothers.

 McCain's skate is slow-growing, reaching its full size of 120 centimetres after 10 years or more.

+It is sometimes caught incidentally by fisheries that target Dissostichus eleginodes in the Ross Sea.

 Named in honor of Antarctic zoologist John C. McCain, collector of the type, aboard the M/V Hero in 1967.